dianalomelin/data_science/project_pcabs.md

 ### 2. Experiment
-Combining dimensionality reduction and regularization methods, we deploy simpler models that achieve sparcity and shrinkage.
+I used the test data set of 10000 observations for this experiment, split 80/20 for training/testing.
+Combining dimensionality reduction and regularization methods, we deploy simpler models that achieve sparsity and shrinkage.
 For the first method, I used B-splines with 10 knots to reduce dimensionality and then applied LASSO regularization.